-The definition of 'child abuse' is wide in order to cover all forms of cruelty that children may endure in their lives.
+The definition of 'child abuse' is wide in order to cover all forms of cruelty that children may endure in their lives including children seeing, hearing or experiencing the effects of domestic abuse.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
 They may be abused by an adult or adults (including adults in positions of authority) or another child or children.
 There are four types of child abuse which are commonly identified as: